RConsortium/censusguide/draft.md

 Geography is a central concept to the Census Bureau.
 Statistics are normally reported for either the entire nation, or some specific geographic subdivision of the country.

-While most people can name the state and county that they live in, as the diagram below shows, the Census Bureau has a very complex view of Geography:
+As the diagram below shows, the Census Bureau has a very complex view of Geography:
 ![Census Geo](census-geo.png) (Source: [Standard Hierarchy of Census Geographic Entities](https://www2.census.gov/geo/pdfs/reference/geodiagram.pdf))

 Census provides free access to its geographic data and products such as the TIGER/Line Shapefiles, KMLs, TIGERweb, cartographic boundary files, geographic relationship files, and reference and thematic maps.
 You can access this data [here](https://www.census.gov/geography.html).

 Note: not every demographic dataset provides data at every geographic level.
+For example, the Decennial Census publishes data down to Block level.
+But the American Community Survey only publishes data down to the Block Group level.
+And the Population Estimates Program only publishes data down to the county level.

 ### American Fact Finder